kowale/homelab/README.md

 Old T14 (1st gen) with an i7-10510U,
 32 GiB of RAM, 460 GiB of NVME.
+This is my daily driver.

 ### `twelve`

-Ancient T480 with an i5 and a touchscreen.
+Hoary, gnarled T480 with an i5,
-Supports external battery.
+touchscreen and an external battery.
+Used as low-risk travel option, previously occupied by ancient X220
+(rest in peace).

 ### `moth`

 MacBook Pro with an M1 and 16 GiB of RAM.
 Backspace jams every now and then.
+Planning to install Asahi on it soon.

 ### `pear`